UchihaPruce/anomaly-detection/README.md

 batch_size = 50 # one epoch is too big to feed to the computer at once we divide it in several smaller batches

-FUNCTIONS EXPLAINATION
+FUNCTIONS EXPLAINATION.
 1.)
 DROPIN FUCTION
 The name suggests the inverse of dropout, i.e. adding more samples.
-See Data Augmentation section at
+See Data Augmentation section at .
     http://simaaron.github.io/Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks/
-    :param X: Each row is a training sequence
+    :param X: Each row is a training sequence.
-    :param y: Tne target we train and will later predict
+    :param y: Tne target we train and will later predict.
-    :return: new augmented X, y
+    :return: new augmented X, y.
 Two arrays are declared...the content is appended and then they are converted to numpy array with the help of the function np.asarray(parameters) this is what they do in the dropin function